a-b-street/abstreet/docs/design/traffic_sim.md

 3. Cars waiting to turn, but not starting because target lane is full.
 Could register a dependency and get waked up when that queue's size falls below its max capacity.
 Could use this also for gridlock detection.
+Oops, but can't start because of no room_at_end.
+That's different than target lane being full, and it's hard to predict when there'll be room to inch forward at the end.

 ## A/B Street's full simulation architecture